 - Does our system allow for one-way or two-way communications?

 Most likely threat assessment

-Where your employees and facilities are located will have a direct influence on the kinds of emergencies that are most likely.
-Determine the following to understand what kind of messages will be most common and how they can be best delivered:
+The locations of your employees and facilities will directly influence the kinds of emergencies that are most likely to impact your business.
+As part of your business impact analysis, determine the following to understand what kind of messages will be most common and how they can be best delivered: